DishanSamuel/Mansyc/README.md

       bolt.service
       bluetooth.service

-## Run the script to start & end essential services:
+## Run the script to start or end essential services:

 ## Golang Integration 🖥️